 Full Moon – Vampires arise out their coffins only at night, and only during a full moon.
 Watch out for full moons at any time of the year.
 For on nights with a full moon, a whole lot of hanky and panky goes on.

-Garlic and Garlic Necklaces - ward off evil spirits.
-Vampires will not venture near the neck of a woman who wears a garlic necklace, mo matter how beautiful she may be.
-The only problem is, normal, good looking guys will then avoid her, too.
+Garlic and Garlic Necklaces – ward off evil spirits.
+Vampires will not venture near the neck of a woman who wears a garlic necklace, no matter how beautiful she may be.
+However, this will cause normal, good looking guys will then avoid her, too.

 Ghosts – They can be good ghosts or bad ghosts.
 They can be friendly, or terrifying.
 Ghosts are poor souls who have died and are trapped between this life and the next.
 The “in between” place is called the netherworld.
 More about ghosts